2Kable/team-manager/README.md

 - Members can have multiple team
 - Team can have multiple parent team (for upcoming update)

-> I didn't have the time to complete the assignement, the following feature are missing:

-- Manage team members
-- Edit team details
-- Handle member role changes

-This would have required an additionnal hour to complete

-> I didn't put any Tests as i would not have the time to setup the environment in the 5 hours

->

 ### Query design decisions